Couples Therapy Houston

 Beyond specialty and approach, it's also important to find a couples counselor you really connect with.
 I offer free consultations so you can ask questions and get a better sense of whether we might be the right fit for each other.

-If you're interested in getting support for your personal growth and your growth as a couple, I'm here to help.
-Online therapy allows me to help couples across the state of Texas from the comfort of their own home.
+If you’re interested in getting support for your growth as a couple and as individuals, I’m here to help.
+Online therapy allows me to work with couples across the state of Texas from the comfort of their own home.
 Reach out today to schedule your free consultation and begin the healing process.
 I look forward to connecting with you!